henryrobbins/dmtools/docs/install/ffmpeg.rst

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-When running the above line, you will likley be prompted to install Command Line Tools (CLT) for Xcode.
+When running the above line, you will likely be prompted to install Command Line Tools (CLT) for Xcode.
 This can be installed with

 .. code-block:: bash